 It’s important to recognize the differences between a mild rash and one that requires emergency treatment.
 The symptoms of a mild rash caused by Lamictal are:

 While a rash with these symptoms is likely not dangerous, still tell your doctor so they can monitor you for any other side effects.

 The risk of getting a serious rash from Lamictal is low.
-According to the Epilepsy Foundation, clinical trials showed that the risk is only 0.3 percent for adults and 1 percent in children under 16 years of age.
+According to the Epilepsy Foundation, clinical trials showed that the risk is 10%.
 It’s still important to know the symptoms because a serious rash from Lamictal can be fatal.

 These more severe symptoms can include:

 - joint pain